mgifford/gifsack-or-wolford/_pages/faq.md

 ## Can I bring my kids or pets?

+Kids yes, pets no. We love pets, but Wabino doesn't.

+With kids, please let us know if they will need child care.
+We are going to hire someone and already have a number of volunteers that can help.
+We just need to be more sure of the numbers.

 ## Do we bring gifts?

 We are not spring chickens looking to build a new home, we have plenty of stuff.
 No gifts please!

 ## What if we want to make a donation?

-If you want to make a donation in our name, please consider giving to Inter Pares, Ecology Ottawa, or the Electronic Frontier Foundation.
+There is no need to make a donation.
+Some people like to give something to help this new phase of our lives.
+If you are such a person, please consider making a donation in our name to an organization like Inter Pares, Ecology Ottawa, or the Electronic Frontier Foundation.

 ## What is the hashtag?

-We're going to use **#randmnews** as it is close to the website we are using
+We're going to use **#randmnews** as it is close to the website we are using.
+Please use that hashtag if you are sharing things about this celebration on social media.

 ## What does RandM.news stand for?